IcaroSecchin/Sistema_de_recuperacao_de_artigos/README.md

 Technologies Used:
 Python: The primary programming language.

 arxiv-python: Library used for communication with the arXiv API.

 SQLite, ChromaDB: Databases for storing article data, with the option to configure the database of choice.

 PyQt: Used for creating the user interface, enhancing the aesthetics and user experience.

 Additionally, the system includes a password recovery feature via email and an address lookup by zip code during user registration.

+Note: For the "recover password" function to work, a ".env" file with the sender's email and password is required.